-An event is being held in a place that is not licensed e.g. a park or community hall
+An event is being held in a place that is not licensed e.g. a park or community hall; or

-The event will run outside a licensed premises current hours or conditions – but cannot be for an extension of licensing hours i.e. it must be an event
+The event will run outside a licensed premises' current hours or conditions – but it cannot be for just an extension of licensing hours i.e. it must be for a genuine event

 There are two types of special licence:

-On-site special licences (for consumption of alcohol on premises)
+On-site special licences (for consumption of alcohol at the event)